Am I a loser? I recently asked myself this question.

-- Test site hosted on a shared o2switch server.
+- Test site hosted on a shared BlueHost server.

 - I didn’t activate any plugins and GP premium was not installed.

-- I compared GeneratePress to another popular free theme (Sydney, 200,000 active installations) from the official WordPress repository.
+- I compared GeneratePress to another popular free theme (Sydney, 200,000 active installations) from the official WordPress directory.

 Test on WebPageTest with GeneratePress enabled: load time of 0.942s (fully loaded)